-Based in Philadelphia, Churchill H. Huston is a lawyer for nursing home neglect and elderly abuse, serving clients across Philadelphia and the surrounding counties.
+Based in Philadelphia, Churchill H. Huston is a nursing home neglect and elder abuse lawyer, serving clients across Philadelphia and the surrounding counties.

 Common warning signs of nursing home abuse and neglect :